-The Senior Practitioner in the Youth Offending Service (YOS) manages a complex caseload of high risk young people and Looked After Children, subject to YOS intervention.
+As a Senior Practitioner in the Youth Offending Service you will manage a complex caseload of high- risk young people and Looked After Children, subject to Youth Offending Service intervention.
 Working closely with family, schools and key agencies to address the factors leading to offending.

-With significant experience of social work and /or criminal justice practice and deep knowledge and understanding of youth justice and children's legislation and the ability to build strong working relationships with key partners and stakeholders.
+You will have significant experience of social work and /or criminal justice practice and deep knowledge and understanding of youth justice and children's legislation.
+Also, an ability to build strong working relationships with key partners and stakeholders.

 - Responsible for providing a source of specialist advice and professional consultation on complex cases to the wider multi agency team.

 - Responsible for carrying out comprehensive, high quality assessments of young people using Asset+ and other YOS tools.